Xanthos-Code/vintel/README.md

 Vintel is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).

+**Vintel does not play sounds - is there a remedy for this?**

+The most likely cause of this is that pyglet is not installed.

 **Vintel does not show any chat.
 What can I do?**

 Vintel looks for your chat logs in ~\EVE\logs\chatlogs and ~\DOCUMENTS\EVE\logs\chatlogs.
 Logging must be enabled in the EVE client options.
 Go to the settings, use the register "chat" and activate "log chat to file".